 You just point your camera toward this pristine white building and you cannot go wrong with your picture.

-You can click the Taj from the front, from back, from the side, from a distance or from close up, you will always smile at the result.
-You can go in different seasons or at different times of the day to get a different background and the white Taj would reflect a bit of its surroundings to give you a different mood, to make you feel as if you are meeting a different building while remaining distinctly just that – Taj Mahal.
+You can click the Taj from the front, from the back, from the side, from a distance, or from close up, you will always smile at the result.
+You can go in different seasons or at different times of the day to get a different background and the white Mahal would reflect a bit of surrounding to give you a different mood, to make you feel as if you are meeting a different building while remaining distinctly just that.

-I also noticed that the way the walkways are allowed around Taj Mahal, almost everyone gets a clean image of the monument.
-In fact later at the UP Travel Writer’s conclave in Lucknow, I got to hear that the authorities have made sure that visitors can always get their iconic Taj Mahal image and nothing comes between them and the Taj Mahal.
+I also noticed that the way the walkways are allowed around, almost everyone gets a clean image of the monument.
+In fact, later at the UP Travel Writer’s conclave in Lucknow, I got to hear that the authorities have made sure that visitors can always get their iconic Taj Mahal image and nothing comes between them and the monument.
 I was thankful and I was impressed.

-If you look at the parts of Taj Mahal in isolation – they are quite simple.
+If you look at the parts of the Taj Mahal in isolation – they are quite simple.
 There are no complicated carvings.
 Even the inlay work is simple – it is the finesse that it is done with that makes it special.
-The way all the pieces come together to be a masterpiece is worth appreciating in Taj Mahal.
-If I have to translate it to Management Jargon, Taj Mahal is a perfect example of average workers coming together as a brilliant team.
+The way all the pieces come together to be a masterpiece is worth appreciating.
+If I have to translate it into Management Jargon, it is a perfect example of average workers coming together as a brilliant team.

 I enjoyed playing with the Minar angles and clicking through the arches.